matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 Some event types have additional size restrictions which are specified in the description of the event.
-Additional keys have no limit other than that implied by the total 65 KB limit on events.
+Additional keys have no limit other than that implied by the total 64KiB limit on events.

 ### Room Events